tilt-dev/tilt.build/docs/nodejs_microservice_hotreloading.md

 ```

 Now we’re cruising!
-Updates that don't require a `bundle update` zoom by in less than a second.
+Updates that don't require a `npm install` zoom by in less than a second.

 ## Further Reading
 * The full [example Tiltfile](https://github.com/windmilleng/tilt-frontend-demo/blob/master/Tiltfile) featured in this guide